ianjohngraham/ianjohngraham.github.io/_posts/publish/2016-03-29-data-exchange-framework-explained-part1-.md

 Allows you to set what will be the new template for the Sitecore item.
 In our case this will be an Unversioned Image.

-It also allows you to specify the Value Accessor that will provide the value for the Name of the Sitecore and a unique Id for matching an existing Sitecore item.
+It also allows you to specify the Value Accessor that will provide the value for the Name of the Sitecore and a unique id for matching an existing Sitecore item.

 **Apply Mapping**